cockroachlabs/workshop_labs/spatial-data/README.md

 ![bookstore-loc](media/bookstore-loc.png)

-### 4. Which birds were most often sighted within 10 miles of The Book Nook in Saranac Lake, NY during the 2000-2019 observation period?
-(Limit to top 25)
+## Lab 4 - Most often sighted birds within 10 miles of The Book Nook in Saranac Lake, NY

 Build a CTE that returns the `geom` of the bookstore we want to visit, The Book Nook.
 Use `ST_Distance()`, which returns the distance in meters between geography_a and geography_b, to list the names and observation totals (sums) of birds whose habitats are within 10 miles of the location of the bookstore.